Clinical Research Directory

 Anti-CRLF2-R/TSLPR Chimeric Antigen Receptor T Cells (TSLPR-CART) in Participants With Recurrent or Refractory CRLF2-R/TSLPR-Overexpressing B-Cell Acute Lymphoblastic Leukemia (B-ALL)

 Background: B-cell acute lymphoblastic leukemia (B-ALL) is a type of blood cancer.
 Some people with B-ALL have a gene mutation that makes the disease hard to treat.
 The mutation causes cancer cells to make too much of a protein called thymic stromal lymphopoietin receptor (TSLPR).
 Chimeric antigen receptor (CAR) T cell therapy is a treatment that takes immune cells (T cells) from a person s body and modifies them to attack specific proteins.
-Researchers want to test this treatment (TSLPR-CART) to find and kill cancer cells that produce too much TSLPR.
+Researchers want to test whether TSLPR-CART cells can be given safely to adults with forms of B-cell leukemia, and to learn whether the treatment may help fight these cancers.
 Objective: To test TSLPR-CART in people with B-ALL.
 Eligibility: People aged 18 years and older with B-ALL that did not respond or returned after treatment.
 They must have TSLPR on their B-ALL.
 Design: Participants will be screened.
 They will have imaging scans and tests of their heart function.
 Samples will be taken from their bone marrow.
 They will have a lumbar puncture: A needle will be inserted into their back to collect a sample of the fluid around the spinal cord.
 Participants will undergo leukapheresis: Blood will be taken from their body through a tube.
 The blood will pass through a machine that separates out the T cells.
 The remaining blood will be returned to the body through a different tube.
 The T cells will be used to create TSLPR-CART.
-Participants will take drugs over 5 days to prepare their body for the therapy; then they will receive the modified cells through a tube inserted into a vein.
+Participants will take chemotherapy over 5 days to prepare their body for the therapy; then they will receive the modified cells through a tube inserted into a vein.
 Staying in the hospital during part of the treatment is expected and participants will be monitored locally to evaluate for side effects.
 Approximately 1 month after receiving TSLPR-CART, participants will undergo evaluations to see how the TSLPR-CART impacted their leukemia.
-Participants will have follow-up visits for 2 years either at NIH or at home....
+Participants will have follow-up visits for 2 years after TSLPR-CART either at NIH or at home....

 Gender: All